-A little taste of Basque cuisine, this Swiss Chard and Pimentón Stew with Lentils is adapted from Jose Pizarro’s regional cookbook.
+A little taste of Basque cuisine, this Swiss Chard Stew with Pimentón and Lentils is adapted from Jose Pizarro's regional cookbook.
 Simple to make, this stew is full flavoured, robust and wonderfully Spanish.

 One of my favourite things about cooking, besides the eating, is the way it can transport me.
 The dishwasher hums in the distance but for a brief moment I am eating noodles in Singapore, tacos in Mexico or pizza in New York.
 While sometimes a sandwich is just a sandwich, food can provide a magical release from the every day.
 The laundry basket is full, and will be when I return, but a little culinary travel is good for the soul.

 Jose Pizarro's Basque cookbook is full of potential journeys.
 Packed with both family recipes and restaurant quality dishes alike, this book is on regular rotation at our house.
 While we pass on suckling pork and rabbit stew, many of the dishes can be easily made vegan.